-Proposals Map illustrates geographically against unauthorised change, as the policies and proposals in the Development Plan Documents (DPD) on an Ordnance Survey map.
+Proposals Map illustrates geographically the policies and proposals in the Development Plan Documents (DPD) on an Ordnance Survey map.
 Inset Maps show policies and proposals for specific parts of the district.
 It will need to be revised each time a new DPD is adopted.